uuid6/uuid6-ietf-draft/LATEST.md

 * Do we need three new formats?
 Yes.
 They each have different tradeoffs.
 6 is easy to implement given a v1 implementaitons.
 7 is more time precision but simpler and provides variable length.
 8 lets you do whatever you want.
 * Do we need to introduce a new variant?
 Need... hard to say, but the point is to make the spec simpler by tucking the variant and version fields into a single byte.
 Compare the UUIDv7 layout above to RFC4122 - is it worth it?
 I think so, but it's also subjective.
 Also, by doing this we introduce another bit which is technically unused (the most significant bit of the version field will always be 0 for now) - so we have some flexibility for the future if later it is decided this specification messed everything up and should have never been born.
 * Why do we need/want to introduce variable length?
 The basic problem is there is no one-size-fits-all level of uniqueness and collision resistance.
 There will always be some applications that want more bytes to increase the level of uniqueness/unguessability/collision-resistance.
-So if we introduce the concept here that UUIDs can be longer and implementations adapt to that idea - while still being compatible with existing 128-bit implementations where possible (i.e. I can still make a 128-bit ID with v6, 7 or 8 and chuck it in Cassandra and it's UUID thing will at least not break).
+So if we introduce the concept here that UUIDs can be longer and implementations adapt to that idea - while still being compatible with existing 128-bit implementations where possible (i.e. I can still make a 128-bit ID with v6, 7 or 8 and chuck it in Cassandra and it's UUID code will at least not break - I've actually tested this on Cassandra for v6 but not for this new v7 or v8 proposal).
-*